sensorimotorai/sensorimotorai.github.io/debates.md

 This puts action center stage in our quest for intelligence.
 But how can we formalize active learning?

-The mainstream approach is **reinforcement** learning (RL), which posits that agents "act" to maximize "rewards".
-Consider this canonical figure from the Sutton and Barto RL textbook:
+The mainstream approach is **reinforcement learning** (RL), which posits that agents "act" to maximize "rewards".
+Consider this canonical figure from the Sutton & Barto RL textbook:

 ![Sutton and Barto RL Diagram](/assets/images/sutton-barto.png)